top of page

 Roach Motel

 Another dark pattern is the Roach Motel*.
-For example, LA Fitness (a nationwide gym chain) lets you easily sign-up online in a process that takes just minutes.
-But gyms like LA Fitness know darn well that people lose interest and want to cancel their memberships soon after joining.
+For example, LA Fitness (a nationwide gym chain) lets you easily sign-up online in a process that takes just a minute or two.
+But gyms like LA Fitness know damn well that people lose interest and want to cancel their memberships soon after joining.
 So to make cancelling as difficult as possible, LA Fitness requires members to snail mail a printed letter to their corporate headquarters and wait "6 to 8 weeks for processing".
 You cannot cancel online and not even by visiting the gym in person.
 The online signup process fails to mention that cancelling requires mailing a letter to the corporate office.

 * If you're of a certain age then you remember the famous pest control ad, right?
 "Roaches check in, but they don't check out."